 Information obtained through the background investigation is not confidential and is subject to public records requests.
 The completed background information is furnished to a Review Board who reviews the total application and makes a recommendation as to the candidate’s acceptability.

-The Fire Chief conducts an interview with the top candidates (the number to be interviewed shall remain within the Chief’s discretion based upon the number of vacancies available to fill).
-The City Manager makes the appointment after having reviewed the recommendation(s) of the Fire Chief.
+The Chief’s Interview is held between the Fire Chief and the eligibility lists’ top candidates (the number of those interviewed shall remain within the Chief’s discretion based upon the number of vacancies available to fill).

-Candidates selected by the Chief may be given a conditional offer contingent on passing physical and psychological examinations required by the Division.
+Candidates selected by the Chief and City Manager will be given a conditional job offer to ensure they complete physical and psychological examinations required by the Division.
+The offer letter will be contingent upon successful completion of necessary pre-employment screening.